 c.
 Illegal possession or use of prescription medications

 d.
 Public intoxication, vomiting, or other such effects of irresponsible substance consumption

 e.
-Smoking tobacco products, using e-cigarettes, or any other violation of the College’s Smoke-free campus policy
+Smoking tobacco products, using e-cigarettes or vaping, or any other violation of the College’s Smoke-free campus policy

 7. Academic dishonesty in an academic course or program.